Nationwide Pet Insurance Review (2026): Is It Worth It After the Cancellations?

 Do all vets accept Nationwide Pet Insurance?

-Effectively yes — you can use any licensed veterinarian in the U.S. Nationwide isn't a network plan: you pay your vet directly and Nationwide reimburses you afterward, so there's no list of “accepted” clinics to check.
-That also means your regular vet, a specialist, or an emergency hospital all work the same way — the only question is whether the specific treatment is covered by your plan.
+Effectively yes — you can use any licensed veterinarian in the U.S. Nationwide isn't a network plan: you pay the clinic and seek reimbursement under your policy, so the relevant question is whether the treatment and expense are covered.

 Why did Nationwide cancel pet insurance?